The sun had gone down before Maura saw Jane again that day.

 "So she could be anywhere," Maura reasoned, her panic resurfacing when Korsak failed to mention a likely place where Jane might be.
 "Where's Frost?"

 "Frost's out of town, as a matter of fact."

-Normally Maura would have been curious enough to ask where exactly Frost had gone, but all she could bring herself to care about at the moment was the fact that she had no idea where Jane was, and the only person who probably could have told her was not reachable.
+Normally Maura would have been curious enough to ask where Frost had gone, but all she could bring herself to care about at the moment was the fact that she had no idea where Jane was, and the only person who maybe could have told her was not reachable.
 Jane had left without word: either she was in some kind of trouble, or she was hiding herself away on purpose.

 "No," Maura said softly, pushing Korsak's hand away.
 "I'm not just going to sit around waiting.
 She'd look for me if I was gone.
 I'm not going to do any less."